61netpa/61netpa/README.md

 # Hello!
 I am netpa, also known as nepta or Monke.
 I code stuff for fun.
-The coding languages I know are LuaU and HTML.
-I am currently learning CSS, Java and Kotlin.
+The coding languages I know are LuaU, HTML and CSS.
+I am currently learning JavaScript, Java and Kotlin.

 ## My Projects
 **[Material for Roblox](https://github.com/61netpa/Material-for-Roblox)** - Another CSS learning project of mine that I'm trying to make a custom theme for Roblox's website based on [Google's Material](https://m3.material.io/) design.
-Still work in progress.

 **[Material for Revolt](https://github.com/61netpa/Material-for-Revolt)** - A CSS learning project of mine that I'm trying to make a custom theme for Revolt based on [CapnKitten's Material Discord](https://github.com/CapnKitten/Material-Discord) theme and [Google's Material](https://m3.material.io/) design.
 Currently it's completed until it breaks or something new gets added.